krtffl/krtffl.dev/content/posts/testcontainers.md

 }
 ```

-the rest are easy to follow.
+the rest are easy to follow, i'll leave it as an exercise for the reader (i have wanted to say this since college, feels good!!)

-for the tests to run, the suite needs to be run
+of course if you try and run the tests at this point nothing will happen because for the tests to run, the suite needs to be run

 ```go
 func TestDojoRepository(t *testing.T) {